Last Updated on 12 October 2024 by Cycloscope

 The ultimate guide to exploring Lake Eyasi.
 Roads, accommodation, activities, safaris, tented camps, and the truth about visiting the Hadzabe Bushmen Tribe

-The scarce accommodation options, the seasonality of the lake, and the fact that Lake Eyasi is situated in a dead end road, forcing you to backtrack to Karatu, doesn’t certainly help tourism in the area.
+The scarce accommodation options, the seasonality of the lake, and the fact that Lake Eyasi is situated on a dead-end road, forcing you to backtrack to Karatu, don’t certainly help tourism in the area.

 Lake Eyasi though, is totally worth a visit, and within this travel guide, we’ll give you all the information needed to plan a trip to this remote region: how to get there, what to do, and where to stay around Lake Eyasi.